33 Online Jobs for Teens That Beat Mowing Lawns

 Vasumo provides virtual assistants that are trained in various skill sets needed to power a modern online-based business.

-To be eligible for virtual assistant jobs, you need to be based in the US or Canada, have at least 3 years of experience as a virtual assistant, and be willing to undergo 3 months of paid training.
+You must also have at least 3 years of experience as a virtual assistant, and be willing to undergo 3 months of paid training.

 28. Wishup